Keyboard shortcuts

 Benchmark Your Theory

-time spindle theory.dfl > /dev/null
+time spindle reason theory.spl > /dev/null

 Theory Design